The Benefits of Being a Single Woman: The Money

 Finally, there are a lot of other costs that can come with being a couple.
 For instance, when I’m in a couple, I eat much fancier meals.
 I put some extra effort into how I look on a daily basis.
 I would have to have nicer furniture, a nicer apartment and I definitely would have to have a TV and a premium sports package.

 A Pew study finds that 23% of people judge men for their financial success while only 8% judge women that way.
-Being single helped me save money because I didn’t have to impress anyone with my lifestyle.
+The benefit of being single woman was that I didn’t have to impress anyone with my lifestyle.
 In fact, it encouraged me not to flaunt my wealth to potential suitors.

 There are so many other ways to save from being single.
 For instance, I can crash on my friend’s couch when I visit a city, instead of splitting a hotel room.
 I don’t have to visit his family or go to his friend’s weddings.